aeskildsen/md2tex/README.md

   template
 - Reading Markdown from custom locations and writing a TeX file to a custom location
 - Several options for extra customization: type of quotes inline quotes, numbered or unnumbered headers, document classes...
+- Core functionality (converting Markdown to Tex) can be used in other Python scripts as a module
 ---

 ## Commands / How to